-RECANVASS - reexamination of election results in the case of discrepancy, close vote, or tie vote. (§ 9-311, § 9-311a, and § 9-311b)
+RECANVASS - reexamination of election results in the case of discrepancy, close vote, or tie vote. (§§ 9-311, 9-311a, and 9-311b)

-REFERENDUM - (1) a question or proposal which is submitted to a vote of electors of a municipality at any regular or special state or municipal election, as defined in section 9-1; (2) a question or proposal which is submitted to a vote of electors or voters, as the case may be, of a municipality at a meeting of such electors or voters, which meeting is not an election, as defined in subsection (d) of section 9-1, and is not a town meeting, or (3) a question or proposal which is submitted to a vote of the electors or voters, as the case may be, of a municipality at a meeting of such electors or voters pursuant to Section 7-7 or pursuant to charter or special act. (§ 9-1(n))
+REFERENDUM - (1) a question or proposal which is submitted to a vote of electors of a municipality at any regular or special state or municipal election, as defined in section 9-1; (2) a question or proposal which is submitted to a vote of electors or voters, as the case may be, of a municipality at a meeting of such electors or voters, which meeting is not an election, as defined in subsection (d) of section 9-1, and is not a town meeting, or (3) a question or proposal which is submitted to a vote of the electors or voters, as the case may be, of a municipality at a meeting of such electors or voters pursuant to charter or special act. ( $\S$ 9-1(n))

-REGISTRARS - the registrar of voters of the municipality who is enrolled with the political party holding a primary and, in each municipality where there are different registrars for different voting districts, means the registrar so enrolled in the voting district in which, at the last-preceding regular election, the presiding officer for the purpose of declaring the result of the vote of the whole municipality was moderator. (§ 9-1 (p), § 9-372 (12))
+REGISTRARS - the Registrar of Voters of the municipality who is enrolled with the political party holding a primary and, in each municipality where there are different Registrars for different voting districts, means the Registrar so enrolled in the voting district in which, at the last-preceding regular election, the presiding officer for the purpose of declaring the result of the vote of the whole municipality was moderator. (§§ 9-1 (p), 9-372 (12))